johnbickmore/pacback/README.md

 1. Install the Pacback hook  with: `pacback --install_hook`
 2. Make a series of changes to your system: `pacman -S tree && pacman -S rsync`
 3. Run `pacback -ls` and you should see `SS #00` and `SS #01`.
 Each time you make a change (add, remove, upgrade package) a snapshot will be created during the transaction.
-4. Remove the rsync pacakge by restoring snapshot #00 OR remove both rsync and tree by restoring snapshot #01.
+4. Remove the rsync pacakge by restoring `SS #00` OR remove both rsync and tree by restoring `SS #01`.

 ![Pacback Snapback]()